Stonehenge road tunnel

-The Stonehenge road tunnel is a proposal for a tunnel in Wiltshire, England, to enclose a section of the A303 in a tunnel under part of the Stonehenge World Heritage Site to remove road traffic from view of the stones.
-Various proposals for a tunnel in the area have been made since the mid-1990s but remain controversial.
-UNESCO had previously raised concerns that the World Heritage Site would be at risk due to the earthworks associated with a tunnel project.
+The Stonehenge road tunnel is a proposed tunnel in Wiltshire, England, intended to enclose a section of the A303 beneath part of the Stonehenge World Heritage Site.
+Various proposals for a tunnel, aiming to remove road traffic from view of the stones, were made from the mid-1990s and remained controversial throughout their development.
+UNESCO repeatedly raised concerns that the World Heritage Site could be at risk due to the earthworks associated with a tunnel project.

-A 2013 proposal was designed to improve the landscape around the monument, while reducing congestion and improving safety on the A303, and was part of proposals to change the site in other ways including moving the visitors' centre.
-The tunnel was approved in 2017 and received planning permission in 2020, but with costs estimated at £1.7 billion, it was cancelled in 2024.
+A major proposal developed from 2013 aimed to improve the landscape around the monument while reducing congestion and improving safety on the A303, and formed part of wider changes to the site including relocation of the visitors' centre.
+The scheme was approved in principle in 2017 and received planning permission in 2020, with an updated consent granted again in 2023.
+With costs estimated at up to £1.7 billion, the project was cancelled in 2024 following rising costs and a review of public spending.
+In 2026, the project's Development Consent Order (DCO) was formally revoked, bringing the current scheme to an end.

 Context

 A map of the world heritage site.
 The A303 is the horizontal green line that cuts through the centre.

 The A303 primary route is one of the main routes from London to South West England.
 The road is partly dual carriageway but has several low-quality sections, including the single carriageway that passes close to Stonehenge.
 In 1999, the Highways Agency stated that traffic flows on the A303 between Amesbury and Winterbourne Stoke were above the capacity of the road, and that the number of accidents in the area was above the national average.
 Between 1991 and 1999, the Highways Agency considered over 50 alternative routes.

 The A303 passes just south of Stonehenge, and at the time of the 1999 report the A344 passed just to the north.
 A pedestrian tunnel under the A344 linked the Stonehenge visitor centre to the site.